 Our supervision schedule does not permit us to supervise children who arrive early.
-Please do not bring your child to school before 7:30.
-Your help is greatly appreciated.
-Boys & Girls Club provides an after school program at their downtown Kennewick location.
-You may get further information by contacting them at 543-9980.
+Please do not bring your child to school before 7:50.

 CHANGE OF ADDRESS, PHONE OR MOVING:

 When you change address or phone numbers, the school needs to know so that you may be reached in emergencies.
 Please send a note or call the school.
 Inform the school as soon as possible if you are moving.